RTEMS/rtems-docs/c_user/task_manager.rst

 may be unique to a task.
-After indicating that a variable should be treated as private (i.e. per-task) the task can access and modify the variable, but the modifications will not appear to other tasks, and other tasks’ modifications to that variable will not affect the value seen by the task.
-This is accomplished by saving and restoring the variable’s value each time a task switch occurs to or from the calling task.
+After indicating that a variable should be treated as private (i.e. per-task) the task can access and modify the variable, but the modifications will not appear to other tasks, and other tasks' modifications to that variable will not affect the value seen by the task.
+This is accomplished by saving and restoring the variable's value each time a task switch occurs to or from the calling task.

 The value seen by other tasks, including those which have not added the variable to their set and are thus accessing the variable as a common